alenjoo/Schedulr/README.md

 # Schedulr - Event Management System

 Schedulr is a comprehensive event management system designed to streamline the process of organizing and managing events.
-The application provides a user-friendly interface for creating, updating, searching, and managing events with multiple levels of functionality.
-Built with React for the frontend and Express.js for the backend, this system allows users to access event details, filter and search for events, and interact with a flexible layout.
+The application provides a user-friendly interface for creating, updating, searching, and managing events.
+Built with React for the frontend and Node.js for the backend, this system allows users to access event details, filter and search for events, and interact with a flexible layout.

 ## Features